 Why might a researcher care about heart failure with reduced ejection fraction?
 Why is valsartan/sacubitril a drug of interest?

 What contextual information is important to convey?

+This description will be similar to the Background section in the protocol with greater focus on the importance of the goal of the nest/review and the bigger picture.

 Copy the Protocol